Aims and Principles of Good Attendance

 - School/academy will take appropriate action to promote and encourage good attendance.

-- And remember, there are 186 school days in 2017/18.
-That leaves 179 days for holidays, treats, non-urgent medical appointments and duvet days.
+- And remember, there were 189 school days in 2018/19.
+That leaves 176 days for holidays, treats, non-urgent medical appointments and duvet days.

 |Green||Best chance of academic success||97% – 100%|